JMFiore/Pynomic/README.md

 You need Python 3.9+ to run Pynomic

 ## Developer Installation
 Clone this repo.
-Move to the file and execute:
+Move to the file and execute

       $ pip install e .